hosam-hubspire/react-native-upload/README.md

 if (thumbnailPath) {
   // Use thumbnailPath for preview in your UI
-  // Also set it in FileUploadConfig.thumbnailPath to reuse during upload }
+  // Also set it in FileConfig.thumbnailPath to reuse during upload }
 ```